usnistgov/sesame/doc/tutorial/tuto1.rst

-Tutorial 1: IV curve of a one-dimensional *pn* homojunction
+Tutorial 1: I-V curve of a one-dimensional *pn* homojunction
 ------------------------------------------------------------

 In this tutorial we show how to build a simple one-dimensional :math:`pn^{+}` homojunction and compute its I-V curve.
 In this and other tutorials we assume a rudimentary knowledge of python (e.g. basic syntax, function definition, etc.) and numpy (e.g. array declarations).